eswan18/syntactproject/_posts/2018-03-20-web-speed-trends.md

 import matplotlib.pyplot as plt
 %matplotlib inline
 from IPython.core.pylabtools import figsize
-# Pull in the data
+# Pull in the data, which is stored in a sqlite database.
 con = sqlite3.connect('data.db')
 speeds = pd.read_sql('SELECT * FROM data', con)
+# Rename the columns
 speeds.columns = ['download', 'timestamp', 'upload', 'ping']
 ```